Yusadolat/yusadolat.me/src/pages/posts/2020-10-29-runing-go-program-on-ios-and-ipados-with-ish.md

 ---
 model: post
-title: Runing Go Program on iOS and iPadOS with iSH
+title: Running Go Program on iOS and iPadOS with iSH
 description: In this guide, I will be showing you how to set up a Go Environment on your iOS and iPadOS with iSH.
 path: runining-golang-on-ios